Where To Stay In Tokyo - Area Guide

 Ginza, positioned in central Tokyo in the Chuo ward, is another well-known area of the city.
 It is an upscale, luxurious neighborhood that boasts high-end department stores, designer shops, and sophisticated cafes.

-In the 17th century, Ginza prospered as a silver mint and became known as a shopping area with imported European goods.
+In the 17th century, Ginza prospered as a silver mint site and then became known as a shopping area with imported European goods.
 World-famous department stores, including Mitsukoshi and Matsuya, were introduced first in Ginza in the early 1900s, establishing the neighborhood as a prosperous area.

 Ginza is a perfect area for strolling and window shopping, especially on the weekends, as Ginza Street closes off vehicle traffic and opens up to pedestrians.
 Among the endless shopping options in Ginza, we recommend checking out G. Itoya, a famous stationery shop with 12 floors, including a café on the top floor featuring dishes made with in-house, hydroponically-grown vegetables.